 - Verify that all charges are eligible for expungement.

-- Prepare the expungement forms and files them with the right people.
+- Prepare the expungement forms and file them with the right people.

 - Advocate for the petitioner if the court sets a hearing.